Mobile road worker protection system.

 SAFETYcam utilises two camera systems – one to monitor and report on the speeds of passing site traffic and one to record beginning to end submissible footage of unauthorised vehicle incursions into road works.
 As well as hosting both specialist camera systems and on-board Wi-Fi capability, SAFETYcam is a fully resourced and functional site welfare vehicle that is available for use by all.

-In the last 10 years THE Highways England NETWORK has SEEN:
+In the last 10 years the National Highways network has seen:

 Road worker fatalities.